Mary Middlemore: Career

 After her father died, her mother Elizabeth married Sir Vincent Skinner (d.
 1616) an ambitious MP.
+An ordinance for establishing the English household of Anne of Denmark made on 20 July 1603 allowed for six maids of honour and a supervisory mother of maids, with four chamberers.

 Middlemore was appointed a Maid of Honour to the queen in December 1603.
 Her companions were Anne Carey, Mary Gargrave, Elizabeth Roper, Elizabeth Harcourt, and Mary Woodhouse.
-These positions were established by a household ordinance of 20 July 1603, with places for six maids of honour, a mother of maids, and four chamberers.

 Rowland Whyte mentioned the maids of honour and others dancing at Hampton Court in the presence chamber of Anne of Denmark, with a French visitor, the Count of Vaudémont.

 In 1608 her younger sister Elizabeth married Edward Zouche of Bramshill, or perhaps Edward Zouch of Woking, Knight Marshall.
 She died shortly afterwards and was buried in Westminster Abbey in March 1610.
 Her brother Robert Middlemore of Thornton married Dorothy Fulstowe who also died in 1610.
 She was a daughter of Richard Fulstowe a servant of Lord Willoughby.

+In 1609, an Italian poet, Antimo Galli published a book of verse, including a description The Masque of Queens performed in 1608.
+He included a stanza praising Mary Middlemore, with a near anagram of her surname name, "La Bella Dea D'Amore".

-Around Christmas time 1609/10, Sir Edward Herbert fought with a Scottish gentleman who had snatched a ribbon from her hair in a back room of the queen's lodgings at Greenwich Palace.
+Around Christmas time 1609/10, Sir Edward Herbert fought with a Scottish gentleman who had snatched a ribbon or "topknot" from her hair in a back room of the queen's lodgings at Greenwich Palace.
 Herbert would have followed up by fighting a duel in Hyde Park, but the Privy Council prevented it.
 John Chamberlain recorded that the Scottish man was an usher to the queen named "Boghvan".
+Subsequently, Edward Herbert became involved with another lady-in-waiting, Dorothy Bulstrode, and was beaten up by husband, John Eyre.